-Lead is so 2007.
-This year it’s all about Melamine.
-All the cool kids are worrying about it.
-First it was found in dog food, then baby formula, then Mr. Brown coffee and now, the FDA is recalling Blue Cat Flavor Drinks.
-We’ve gotten a lot of questions about melamine dishware in the past weeks and we’ve been trying to find as much useful information as possible.
-Here’s what we know.
+First, Melamine was found in dog food, then baby formula, then Mr. Brown coffee, and now, the FDA is recalling Blue Cat Flavor Drinks.
+We’ve had many questions about melamine dishware in the past weeks, and we’ve been trying to find as much useful information as possible.
+So what is Melamine?

 Melamine resin is manufactured by mixing urea with formaldehyde under heat and pressure.
-The substances begin to polymerize and are forced into a mold which will create the desired shape.
+The substances begin polymerizing and are forced into a mold to create the desired shape.
 The materials finish polymerizing and create a finished product, melamine resin.
-This resin is what is used in many kitchen items.
+This resin is what is used in many kitchen items.,

 We uncovered (Thanks for finding this Jaime!) a report from the National Toxicology Program that states,